plorefice/datalogger/README.md

 # `datalogger`

-> Toy application to test some peripherals on an STM32F4 MCU
+> Toy application to test some peripherals on an Arduino MKR WiFi 1010 board.